No Fixed Abode NGO - Vailla Vakinaista Asuntoa Ry

 Tel.
 050 433 1068

-Immigration serveces are targeted at homeless immigrants, especially when your rights to social security and services are unclear.
-Immigration expert helps individually to find out the situation and solutions and guide you to appropriate services.
-In addition to housing issues, you can find out about your rights to social security and services.
+• Immigration services are targeted at homeless immigrants, especially when your rights to social security and services are unclear.
+Our immigration expert helps individually to find out the situation and solutions and guide you to appropriate services.
+In addition to housing issues, you can learn about your rights to social security and services.

 Heini Puurunen